Fire-Dragon-DoL/jekyll-file-protocol/README.md

 </html>
 ```

 And the output is the same as before.
+There are also some useful helpers (tags) to get url filename with and without
+extension: `url_filename` and `url_filename_with_ext`.

 ## TODO